-The main aim of this course, which is intended for intermediates, is to cover the essential details of developing and maintaining the safety settings in medical laboratories.
-The main focus will be on the containment and protection of workers mainly in the high risk group laboratories dealing with hazardous biological materials (i.e. pathogens).
+The main aim of this program is to cover the essential details of developing and maintaining the safety settings in public health laboratories.
+The main focus will be on the containment and protection of workers mainly in the high-risk group laboratories dealing with hazardous biological materials (i.e. pathogens).
 Pathogens can be defined as any infectious agents ranging from viruses, bacteria, fungi, parasites and prions.
-The course is designed to help the participants identify and understand the biology of laboratory acquired infections by going in depth into the basics of microbiology and infection transmissions and accordingly the design of laboratories containing these different types of samples.
-This course will also help participants to develop rules, regulations, and practices that will maintain containment which is required to prevent potentially hazardous biological materials from escaping and spreading into the environment.
-The course will also focus on the safe shipping and handling of various biological materials.
+The program is designed to help the residents identify and understand the biology of laboratory acquired infections by going in depth into the basics of microbiology and infection transmissions and accordingly the design of laboratories containing these different types of samples.
+This program will also help residents to develop rules, regulations, and practices that will maintain containment which is required to prevent potentially hazardous biological materials from escaping and spreading into the environment.
+The program will also focus on the safe shipping and handling of various biological materials.

 - Identify the challenges associated with laboratory acquired infections

 - Explain the concepts of containment and develop methods for maintenance

 - Choose the appropriate biosafety cabinets with matching features to the respective laboratories

 - Develop building design complementing safety standards in agreement with WHO.